bhauman/figwheel-main/docs/docs/extra_mains.md

 Everything will start like usual.
 But if you check your target directory you will have a new output file.
-In this example it would be `target/public/cljs-out/dev-main-test.js`.
-This output file will work just like the `target/public/cljs-out/dev-main.js` output file except that it will run the code in the `hello-world.core-test` namespace.
+In this example it would be `target/public/cljs-out/dev-main-tests.js`.
+This output file will work just like the `target/public/cljs-out/dev-main.js` output file except that it will run the code in the `hello-world.core-tests` namespace.

 At this point you would normally need to create a host page for this new main file but you don't need to do that because you can visit the